-Voracious readers of Scott’s Cheap Flights guides have seen us say it frequently: the best time to buy a flight is 3-6 months before your trip (or a bit more, if you’re traveling during peak times or your dates are inflexible).
+Voracious readers of Scott’s Cheap Flights guides have seen us say it frequently: the best time to buy a flight is 2-8 months before an international trip (or a bit more, if you’re traveling during peak times or your dates are inflexible).
 We stress that doesn’t mean you should book your ticket as soon as you hit that window, though.
 Airfare prices can fluctuate daily so you should wait until you find a good deal, and then jump on it before it’s gone.

 But, people often ask, if airfare can change daily, is there a day of the week when I’m more likely to find a great deal?

-The myth of the cheapest day to buy flights
+No, Tuesday isn't the cheapest day of the week to buy flights

 In the early days of online flight booking, airlines used to manually post their updated prices at a certain time of day each week.
 This led to the rise of the myth that the cheapest time to book a flight was on Tuesday (and specifically at 3am, many claimed).